Business Loans

 - Refurbishing property.

-- Bridging short periods of time.
+- Bridging loans for short periods.

 Cash Flow Loans